Updated 3 weeks ago

 Where are floating solar panels in use today?

 Many floating solar farms are in Southeast Asia because of the relatively small availability of dry land there.
 Asia as a whole has been quicker to embrace floating solar panel technology, and the largest floating solar panel farm, built by the French Company Ciel & Terre, is in China.
+The solar array is a total of 70 megawatts (MW) and was built on an artificial lake that was created on a former coal mine.

 Within the U.S., the first installation of floating solar panels was at the Far Niente winery in California.
 Because land is expensive and a winery needs as much land as it can get to produce grapes, making space for solar panels was not ideal.
 But, there was a pond that could afford to be put to use - enter, floating solar panels.